-(c) The oscillation, if occurred, results in disconnection of any transmission and generation facilities.
+(c) For a Generation Resource or a Large Load, the oscillation, if any, results in disconnection of any transmission or generation facilities.

 3.22.3 Subsynchronous Resonance Monitoring

 (1) For purposes of SSR monitoring, a common tower Outage loss of a double-circuit transmission line consisting of two circuits sharing a tower for 0.5 miles or greater is considered as one contingency.